Varner: Becoming an educated person

 Next, one does not sit on the seat, but kneels or high kneels with one foot stretched out and putting the strength of your back into the stroke.
 After the stroke, the paddle is feathered or brought back for the next stroke parallel to the water because the wind can use that flat blade to blow the canoe around.

 There it was.
 Not just the stroke, but the why and the because.
-The heart of teaching, and those of us at the college level, feel that especially higher education learning is one thing, but what we call critical thinking analytical reasoning development is the center of our mission.
+The heart of teaching, and those of us at the college level feel that especially higher education learning is one thing, but what we call critical thinking and analytical and reasoning development is the center of our mission.

 In management theory there are two quick things, one being obvious and the other took the better part of a lifetime to understand.
 Point one is that most people have pretty good brains, so encourage thought and creativity by pushing authority and responsibility as far down the line as possible.
 Then, an experienced businessperson said doing business was like driving down the highway at 65 mph with only the rearview mirror as a guide.
 It took decades to understand he was 100% on that one.